-1. Murray State University
+1. Northeastern State University

 Northeastern State University is one of the best criminal justice schools in Oklahoma and goes to great lengths to maintain that distinction.
 Professors at the university not only educate their students, they empower them.
 By creating a positive learning environment where students are given every opportunity to exceed their own expectations and thrive in their chosen careers.